 Whether you’ve chosen wooden Venetian blinds for your bedrooms or living rooms, or plantation shutters for your kitchen or bathrooms, there’s no doubt that they will enhance the visual appeal of your home.
 To get the best results, select from a wide range of products and have them professionally installed by a reputable window blind company such as Aquarius Blinds, then follow their advice for looking after your new investment.

-If you want your wooden blinds and shutters to keep looking great for years to come, regular cleaning and maintenance is key.
+If you want your wooden blinds and shutters to keep looking great for years to come, regular cleaning and maintenance are key.
 Little and often is better than one big cleaning frenzy every now and again, as it prevents hard-to-shift dirt to build up in the first place.
 So, what’s the best way to clean them?

 If you want to make sure your wooden Venetian blinds or shutters look as good as new for as long as possible, gently does it.
 Excessive water and harsh cleaning agents are not a good idea for any type of wood to get into contact with – softwood, hardwood or even MDF – as it can cause the material to swell up, warp and rot.